gyulanemeth/bluefox.email/posts/what-bluefox-email-does-for-deliverability-and-what-you-need-to-do.md

 This is optional, and it does not change how BlueFox Email sends your email.
 Its value is that it gives you independent, third-party confirmation of what a major mailbox provider actually thinks of your sending, rather than relying solely on the bounce and complaint data your platform reports back to you.
 If a large share of your audience is on Gmail, it is worth the few minutes it takes to set up.

+For a deeper look at why this creates a real blind spot in your own analytics, see [Zero Spam Complaints?
+Gmail May Tell a Different Story](/posts/gmail-spam-complaints-google-postmaster-tools).

 ## A practical deliverability checklist

 Before increasing your sending volume, check that you are doing the following: